 Select all that apply.

-23.Another question just for horseback riders: At the stable where you keep your horses, do you have access to trail riding "out your back door" ?
+24.Another question just for horseback riders: At the stable where you keep your horses, do you have access to trail riding "out your back door" ?
+The RFVHC is interested in knowing what kinds of trails and riding country is available near your stable.
+Please help us by providing details.

 We hope this veterinarian recommended "list" will be helpful.
 Please use it to make a shopping list or update your own hiking and horseback riding First Aid kits.
 Remember - First Aid means: what you can do for yourself, your horses or members of your group after an injury, and BEFORE getting to the doctor.